 The truth is that making your B2B eCommerce website mobile-friendly isn’t just the smart thing to do.
 It’s a unique selling proposition.
 There are also things you can do to increase your mobile conversion rate.
 This way, you’re fully prepared to hit the ground running in the mobile space.

 PWA studio is just one way to improve mobile shopping experiences.
-This software allows developers to create rich, engaging experiences that aim to boost conversion rates and increase engagement.
+This software, with some customization from your developer, enables you to create rich, engaging experiences that aim to boost conversion rates and increase engagement.

 2. Protect Your Customers With SSL